skylantix/Website/src/content/membership.md

 </svg>
 </span>
 </summary>
-<p class="mt-3 text-gray-600 px-4">We're not a business—we're a cooperative growing toward 5,000 members.
+<p class="mt-3 text-gray-600 px-4">We're not a business—we're a collective growing toward 5,000 members.
 You can help shape our services.
-A significant portion of profits are reinvested into the community and the infrastructure you use.
+After admin wages, profits are split 50/50: reinvestment in infrastructure and support for the open-source community.
+Members vote on allocation.
 You'll know your sysadmin by name.
 This is community-owned infrastructure, not corporate extraction.</p>
 </details>

 <details class="group">